Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Cluster string integrals and scattering equations in -variables

-These numerical calculations can be completed in several hours for $D_n$ up to $n=7$ while for $D_8$, we aborted the computation after the software has struggled to search for the remaining solutions for several days.
-So we can only confirm that there are at least 3787649 solutions for $D_8$.
+These numerical calculations can be completed in several hours for $D_n$ up to $n=7$ while for~$D_8$, we aborted the computation after the software has struggled to search for the remaining possible solutions for several days.
+So we can only confirm that there are at least 3787649 solutions for~$D_8$.\footnote{The solutions found in Julia usually only have accuracy at order ${\mathcal O}\big(10^{-16}\big)$ due to the use of floating numbers but it is very convenient to increase their accuracy to order, for example, ${\mathcal O}\big(10^{-100}\big)$ in Mathematica.
+We have verified the solutions for $D_4$, $D_5$, $D_6$, $D_7$, $F_4$, $E_6$ both in Julia at order ${\mathcal O}\big(10^{-16}\big)$ using its built-in commands and in Mathematica at order ${\mathcal O}\big(10^{-100}\big)$.
+We have verified 3787649 solutions for $D_8$ in Julia.} We also found 2411 solutions for $F_4$ and 51466 solutions for $E_6$.